 In an unsubordinated ground lease, the landowner retains top priority on the property if the tenant defaults on loans taken for undertaking improvements on the land.
 It means that lenders to the tenant cannot take ownership of the land in the case of a default by the tenant.
 This top priority usually means that the landowner charges lower rent to the tenant.
 And even though it makes his position safer than it would be in a subordinated lease, the lender becomes hesitant to extend loans to the tenant as they cannot claim the property in case of a default.

 Pros to the Tenant

-There is a tax implication as well.
+- There is a tax benefit as well.
 The tenant can claim the deduction on rent payments under a ground lease from federal and state governments.

 Pros to the Landowner